yangboz/cctbot/README.md

 -Gordon Gekko

-Gekko is a Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
+Gekko is a CryptoCurrency trading bot application that connects to popular Bitcoin exchanges and automatically make profit ("money never sleep!").
 It is written in JavaScript and runs on [Node.js](http://nodejs.org).

-*Use Gekko at your own risk.*
+*Use cctbot at your own risk.*

 cctbot is [Gekko](https://github.com/askmike/gekko) powered BOT application.